paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 Approval votes are split into two parts: Assignments and Approvals.
 Validators first broadcast their assignment to indicate intent to check a candidate.
-Upon successfully checking, they don't immediately send the vote instead they queue the check for a short period of time `MAX_APPROVALS_COALESCE_TICKS` to give the opportunity of the validator to vote for more than one candidate.
-Once MAX_APPROVALS_COALESCE_TICKS have passed or at least `MAX_APPROVAL_COALESCE_COUNT` are ready they broadcast an approval vote for all candidates.
+Upon successfully checking, they don't immediately send the vote instead they queue the check for a short period of time `MAX_APPROVAL_COALESCE_WAIT_TICKS` to give the opportunity of the validator to vote for more than one candidate.
+Once MAX_APPROVAL_COALESCE_WAIT_TICKS have passed or at least `MAX_APPROVAL_COALESCE_COUNT` are ready they broadcast an approval vote for all candidates.
 If a validator doesn't broadcast their approval vote shortly after issuing an assignment, this is an indication that they are being prevented from recovering or validating the block data and that more validators should self-select to